 Today’s evaluators and decision makers for data center services navigate from stranger to client in very different ways than they did just a few years back.

-And in order for your website and digital sales funnel to plant its flag in the ground as a relevant player in that process, for the overwhelming majority of your ideal clients, you will need to gain a much better understanding of the buyer’s journey for your services and what must be implemented in order to fill the massive gaps in your current digital sales funnel.
+And for your website and digital sales funnel to plant their flag in the ground as a relevant player in that process for the overwhelming majority of your ideal clients, you will need to gain a much better understanding of the buyer’s journey for your services and what must be implemented to fill the massive gaps in your current digital sales funnel.

 Buyer’s Journey Defined

-The journey has gone through massive changes in recent years, transforming from very seller-centric a decade ago to very buyer-centric today.
+The journey has undergone massive changes recently, transforming from very seller-centric a decade ago to very buyer-centric today.

-In order to gain trusted advisor status and build relationships with potential clients, it’s critical that you understand how your ideal clients make this voyage, so you can serve as their tour guide.
+To gain trusted advisor status and build relationships with potential clients, you must understand how your ideal clients make this voyage so that you can serve as their tour guide.

-During the awareness stage, a prospect is just beginning to become aware that they have a problem.
+During the awareness stage, a prospect realizes they have a problem.